BenWalleshauser/Predicting-SST-w-.-Coupled-RCs/README.md

 - `Neighbors`: Finds the neighboring indices surrounding a given index on a map.
 - `ReturnCoords`: Returns the coordinates of an index.
 - `ReturnInds`: Returns the index of a point specified by coordinates.
-*Plotting Tools-*
 - `PlotError`: Plots the average and maximum error of the forecast.
 - `PlotGlobe`: Plots the forecasted and actual SST on a globe.
 The orientation of the globe can be changed within the file.
 This animation can also be saved as an AVI if      desired.
 Uses the [Climate Data Toolbox](https://www.chadagreene.com/CDT/CDT_Getting_Started.html).
 - `PlotMap`: Plots the forecasted and actual SST on a flat map.
 This animation can also be saved as an AVI if desired.
 Uses the [Climate Data Toolbox](https://www.chadagreene.com/CDT/CDT_Getting_Started.html).
 - `PlotTimeSeries`: Plots the forecasted and actual SST over time for a chosen point on the map.
 - `PlotGlobe_V2`: Plots the forecasted and actual SST on a globe.
 The orientation of the globe can be changed within the file.
 This animation can also be saved as an AVI if desired.
 Does not require the Climate Data Toolbox.